Is ketosis safe? If you’re just starting your keto journey and haven’t really researched ketosis thoroughly, you may be wondering if ketosis is safe.

-It’s not uncommon to experience these when first starting a ketogenic diet or after a cheat meal or carb cycling, as your body is burning through that excess glycogen and switching back to burning fat for fuel again.
+It’s not uncommon to experience these when first starting a ketogenic diet or after a cheat meal or carb cycling — your body is burning through that excess glycogen and switching back to burning fat for fuel again.

 How to Avoid the Keto Flu

-Keto flu symptoms usually diminish with a few days before you start to feel good on your keto diet again.
-Then again, some lucky people never experience the keto flu at all.
-For those who do, though, there are ways to prevent the symptoms, including:
+Keto flu symptoms usually diminish after a week or two.
+Some people never experience the keto flu at all.
+For those who do, though, there are ways to reduce your risk of symptoms, including:

-- Taking exogenous ketones: Increasing the amount of useable ketones in your system helps you reduce the chances or amount of time the keto flu is experienced, since they can help you get into ketosis and reduce transition symptoms faster than just relying on diet.
+- Taking exogenous ketones: Increasing the number of ketones in your system helps you reduce the chances or the amount of time the keto flu is experienced.
+They can reduce transition symptoms faster than just relying on a low-carbohydrate diet.

-- Drinking a lot of water: It’s so important to stay hydrated, starting as soon as you wake up.
-Try to drink around 32 ounces of water in the morning — especially if you have keto coffee or black coffee, which is dehydrating — and continue throughout the day.
+- Drinking a lot of water: It’s critical to stay hydrated.
+Drink approximately 32 ounces of water in the morning — especially if you have keto coffee or black coffee, which is dehydrating — and continuing throughout the day.
 This can help reduce headaches and other uncomfortable symptoms.

-- Increasing your salt intake: Your kidneys excrete more sodium on a ketogenic diet, so you can end up with a need for more of it in your diet.
-Try adding Himalayan pink sea salt to your dishes, drinking bone broth throughout the day, adding sea vegetables to your meals, eating cucumbers and celery, and snacking on salted nuts (in moderation — see this post on nuts).
+- Increasing your salt intake: Your kidneys excrete more sodium on a ketogenic diet, so you can end up with a nutrient deficiency.
+Try adding Himalayan pink salt to your dishes, drinking bone broth throughout the day, adding sea vegetables to your meals, eating cucumbers and celery, and snacking on salted nuts (in moderation).

-- Making sure you’re eating enough calories and fat: Some people make the mistake of just cutting out the carbohydrates and not replacing them with anything, leading to a super-low calorie intake that is bad for hormones and metabolic needs.
+- Eating enough calories and fat: Some people make the mistake of just cutting out carbohydrates and not replacing them with anything, leading to a super-low calorie intake which is bad for hormones and metabolic needs.
 Keep your calories up and your brain nourished with plenty of healthy ketogenic-friendly fats.

-- Getting exercise: You might not feel much like exercising at the beginning of getting back into ketosis, but regular exercise can help make your metabolism better able to handle the switch from carbs to ketones for energy — meaning less keto flu suffering.
+- Getting exercise: You might not feel much like exercising while beginning to get into ketosis, but regular exercise can help make your metabolism better able to handle the switch from carbs to ketones for energy — meaning less keto flu suffering.

-- Testing your ketone levels: Make sure you’re actually getting into and staying in ketosis — and test OFTEN.
-This article tells you exactly how.
+- Testing your ketone levels: Make sure you’re actually getting into ketosis — and test often to check you’re staying there.

-Now that we’ve covered the main myths and misunderstandings, you can see ketosis is safe and healthy when following a well-planned and whole foods ketogenic diet!
+Now that the main myths and misunderstandings have been covered, you can see for yourself that ketosis is safe and healthy when following a well-planned ketogenic diet based around whole foods.